besil/kobot/README.md

 ```

 ### Kobot conversation
+You can find some examples of conversations in the [conversations folder](https://github.com/besil/kobot/tree/master/src/test/resources/conversations)

 Every state must have a unique custom *id* property and a *type* properties.

 There are different types, more will be developed: